midnightntwrk/midnight-architecture/proposals/0018-cnight-generates-dust.md

      that the token was minted by the owner of the key indicated in the datum.

 In order to implement the second bullet of the minting case, the minting policy must know the address of the mapping validator.
-We will achieve this by integrating our implementation with the versioning system provided by partner-chains.
+We achieve this by integrating our implementation with the versioning system provided by partner-chains.

 The burning case checks that: